This text is translated into Russian by google automatic human level neural machine.

-- Of course, for everything.
-It is necessary to make full use of the navigable Amur (inland waterway transport occupies a special place in the life support of the northern regions), and the available outlets through sea ports to the APR countries.
-Also, the most urgent tasks for us are the expansion of "narrow" places on the railway, the reconstruction and creation of highways, the development of pipeline transport, air traffic.
+- Of course, everything.
+It is necessary to make full use of the navigable Amur (inland water transport occupies a special place in the life support of the northern regions), and the available exits through seaports to the APR countries.
+Also, urgent tasks for us are joining of "bottlenecks" on the railway, reconstruction and creation of highways, development of pipeline transport, air traffic.

-By the way, at the last I want to stop especially.
-We carry out the reconstruction of the international airport Novy in Khabarovsk.
-This is an important project for the Khabarovsk Territory, as well as for the entire Far Eastern Federal District.
-We will implement it on the basis of the mechanism of public-private partnership.
+By the way, I would like to dwell on the latter.
+We are carrying out the reconstruction of the Novy International Airport in Khabarovsk.
+This is the most important project for both the Khabarovsk Territory and the entire Far Eastern Federal District.
+We will implement it on the basis of a public-private partnership mechanism.
 It's about serious money.
-The total investment in the development of the airport to 2030 will be 18,8 billion rubles.
+The total investment in the development of the airport by 2030 will amount to 18,8 billion rubles.

-At the expense of the federal budget is the reconstruction of the airfield complex.
-And for the construction of a new passenger terminal will go non-state funds.
-Foreign investors from Japan confirmed their participation: Sojitz Corporation and JATCO.
-Ernst & Young has developed a concept and feasibility study for a commercial territory development project (AirCity).
-Currently, the facilities are being designed, negotiations have been held with international hotel operators on the management of the future hotel and business complex, we are also interacting with relevant investors and commercial commercial infrastructure operators.
+The reconstruction of the airfield complex is being carried out at the expense of the federal budget.
+And non-state funds will be spent on the construction of a new passenger terminal.
+Foreign investors from Japan have confirmed their participation: Sojitz Corporation and JATCO.
+Ernst & Young has developed a concept and a feasibility study for a commercial area development project (AirCity).
+Now the design of facilities is underway, negotiations were held with international hotel operators on the management of the future hotel and business complex, we are also interacting with specialized investors and operators of the commercial commercial infrastructure.

-We are aiming to create a modern hub airport of federal significance, a hub.
-It is just about using the competitive advantages of the region to the proper extent.
-After the airfield Khabarovsk - spare for airports in the Far East region.
-It is located at the intersection of Trans-Siberian and Trans-Eastern air routes, in the most favorable climatic conditions, and has the ability to receive ships in all weathers.
+We are pursuing the goal of creating a modern central airport of federal significance, a hub.
+The point is precisely to make proper use of the competitive advantages of the region.
+After all, the Khabarovsk airfield is a reserve one for the airports of the entire Far Eastern region.
+It is located at the intersection of the trans-Siberian and trans-eastern air routes, in the most favorable climatic conditions, and has the ability to receive ships in any weather.

-However, our airport and now is not only the largest in the Far Eastern Federal District and the first in it in terms of traffic volumes.
-He retained leadership in 2016 year, serving 1,9 million passengers (including transit).
-This is 2,6 percent higher than the 2015 year.
+However, our airport is not only the largest in the Far Eastern Federal District and the first in it in terms of traffic volumes.
+It retained its lead in 2016, servicing 1,9 million passengers (including transit).
+This is 2,6 percent higher than in 2015.

 - Is the cargo flow at the airport also growing?

-- Of course.
-Last year it amounted to 24,5 thousand tons (5,8 percent more than in 2015).
+- Certainly.
+At the end of last year, it amounted to 24,5 thousand tons (5,8 percent more than in 2015).
 We have new flights.
-For example, AirBridgeCargo Airlines is one of the largest cargo carriers in the world, which carries out intercontinental flights through Russia - began to perform transit landings in Khabarovsk on routes to the United States.
+For example, AirBridgeCargo Airlines, one of the largest cargo carriers in the world that operates intercontinental flights through Russia, has begun to perform transit landings in Khabarovsk on routes to the United States.

-In general, the cargo flow in our country has grown in all directions, including road and water transport.
-The absolute leader in terms of growth was pipeline transportation - it showed an increase over 2016 year at 14,1 percent.
-Over half of all cargo is transported by the railway (an increase of 4,8 per cent).
+In general, our freight traffic has grown in all directions, including road and water transport.
+Pipeline transport became the absolute leader in terms of growth - it showed an increase in 2016 by 14,1 percent.
+More than half of all cargo is transported by rail (an increase of 4,8 percent).

-Moreover, in the Khabarovsk Territory about 40 percent of the freight turnover of the railway transport of the Far Eastern Federal District, 23 percent of the total cargo turnover of the ports of the region and 31 percent - of the entire transport complex of the Far East is provided.
+Moreover, in the Khabarovsk Territory, about 40 percent of the freight turnover of railway transport in the Far Eastern Federal District is provided, 23 percent of the total freight turnover of the ports of the district and 31 percent of the entire transport complex of the Far East.

-- You told about the reconstruction of the airport.
-And what are the prospects for financing in 2017 another major projects implemented in the region in the field of transport logistics?
+- You spoke about the reconstruction of the airport.
+And what are the prospects for financing in 2017 other large projects that are being implemented in the region in the field of transport logistics?

-- To begin with, the modernization of the railway infrastructure of the Baikal-Amur Mainline and the Trans-Siberian Railway continues.
-The project is large-scale, where the projected total volume of capital investments is more than 560 billion rubles.
-Of these, 300 billion is invested by JSCo Russian Railways.
-On the territory of the Khabarovsk Territory, RZD has financed 2013 for 2016 year of work by almost 40 billion rubles.
-In 2017, more than 12,4 billion rubles are planned.
+- Let's start with the fact that the modernization of the railway infrastructure of the BAM and Transsib continues.
+The project is the most ambitious, the forecasted total volume of capital investments there is more than 560 billion rubles.
+Of these, 300 billion are invested by Russian Railways.
+On the territory of the Khabarovsk Territory, Russian Railways financed from 2013 to 2016 the work for almost 40 billion rubles.
+More than 2017 billion rubles are planned for 12,4.

 In addition, the railway department is reconstructing a pedestrian tunnel at Khabarovsk-1 station.
 This year, the cost will be 216,2 million rubles, by August the tunnel should be ready.

-Another large-scale project is the construction of a trans-shipment complex for coal transshipment in Muchke Bay (Vanino seaport).
-It is sold by VaninoTransUgol.
-The total cost of the project is more than 27 billion rubles.
-These are the means of the investor; They will go for the creation of a reloading terminal, the development of transport infrastructure, energy and water supply networks.
-And for budgetary money, dredging will be performed at federal property facilities.
+Another large-scale project is the construction of a transport and transshipment complex for transshipment of coal in the Muchke Bay (Vanino seaport).
+It is implemented by VaninoTransUgol.
+The total cost of the project is over 27 billion rubles.
+These are investor funds; they will go to the creation of a transshipment terminal, the development of transport infrastructure, energy and water supply networks.
+And the budget funds will be used to carry out dredging works at federal property.

-Plus, it was decided to allocate for this project 3,2 billion rubles federal subsidy - for the construction of the railway and power networks.
-We plan to deliver the first stage of the complex in the third quarter of 2019.
+Plus, a decision was made to allocate 3,2 billion rubles of federal subsidies for this project - for the construction of a railway track and energy supply networks.
+We plan to commission the first stage of the complex in the third quarter of 2019.

-In addition, within the framework of the long-term plan for the comprehensive social and economic development of Komsomolsk-on-Amur, three sections of the Khabarovsk-Lidoga-Vanino highway will be built in 2017 with an entrance to Komsomolsk.
-This is intended 583 million rubles, of which federal budget funds - 450,5 million rubles, the rest - regional money.
+In addition, as part of the implementation of a long-term plan for the comprehensive socio-economic development of Komsomolsk-on-Amur in 2017, three sections of the Khabarovsk-Lidoga-Vanino highway with an access to Komsomolsk will be built.
+583 million rubles have been allocated for this, of which 450,5 million rubles from the federal budget, the rest - regional money.

-Thus, this year we are planning to complete this important route for us.
-It will not only connect the center and the districts of the region with Komsomolsk-on-Amur and Vanino seaport, but it will also be the last part of the motor transport of the Eurasian international corridor Transsib.
-In addition, there will be a transport exit from the federal highways Chita - Khabarovsk and Khabarovsk - Vladivostok to the seaports on the Pacific coast.
+Thus, this year we are planning to complete the construction of this most important route for us.
+It will not only connect the center and districts of the region with Komsomolsk-on-Amur and the Vanino seaport, but will also become the last part of the road communication of the Eurasian international corridor "Transsib".
+In addition, there will be a transport exit from the federal highways Chita - Khabarovsk and Khabarovsk - Vladivostok to seaports on the Pacific coast.

 - The investments are expected to be large.
 Therefore, it is also natural to question how much the GRP and deductions contribute to the consolidated budget of the Khabarovsk Territory by the transport complex?

-The situation is analogous to the deductions to the regional budget.
-As a result of 2015, the share of the transport industry in tax revenues was 15,2 percent, in 2016 year - 15,6 percent (11,8 billion rubles), and this is the largest figure in the province.
+The situation is similar with deductions to the regional budget.
+At the end of 2015, the share of the transport industry in tax revenues was 15,2 percent, in 2016 - 15,6 percent (11,8 billion rubles), and this is the largest indicator in the region.

-Of course, not all areas of transport activities have a positive tax return.
-For example, passenger transportation in the province (however, as in many other regions of Russia), because of significant distances and relatively small passenger traffic, need subsidies.
-But we are talking about socially significant routes, for example river, air!
-They can not be closed, otherwise remote areas, already having low transport accessibility, will be cut off from the "big earth".
-Just recently, in February, we added Nelkan settlement to the existing route Khabarovsk-Mykolaiv-on-Amur-Ayan.
-They did it according to the numerous requests of the residents of Ayano-May district.
+Of course, not all areas of transport activity have a positive tax return.
+For example, passenger transportation in the region (as well as in many other subjects of Russia), due to the considerable distances and relatively small passenger traffic, need subsidies.
+But we are talking about socially significant routes, for example, river, air!
+They cannot be closed, otherwise remote areas, which already have low transport accessibility, will be cut off from the “mainland”.
+Just recently, in February, we added the village of Nelkan to the existing route Khabarovsk - Nikolaevsk-on-Amur - Ayan.
+This was done at the numerous requests of the residents of the Ayano-Maisky district.
 The new route will be subsidized from the regional budget.

-- Vanino and Sovetskaya Gavan have always been a point of attraction for private companies wishing to develop products export to the APR countries.
-Do you estimate that the benefits provided by the free port regime are more likely to be for large investors or for small projects that are not necessarily related to transport?
+- Vanino and Sovetskaya Gavan have always been a point of attraction for private companies wishing to develop export of products to the APR countries.
+In your opinion, the benefits provided by the free port regime are more intended for large investors or for small projects that are not necessarily related to transport?

-- The development of Vanino - Soviet-Gavansky transport and industrial hub is one of the main tasks of the transport complex of our region for the long term.
-This approach is consistent with the Program for the Development of the Coal Industry of Russia for the Period to 2030 of the Year.
-Let me remind you that it envisages the development of deposits in the Zabaikalsky and Khabarovsk territories, the Irkutsk and Amur regions, the Republic of Buryatia, South Yakutia, the Jewish Autonomous Region and Kuzbass, the construction of mining and processing plants and — very important for us — specialized port terminals in the ports of Vanino and Sovetskaya Harbor.
+- Development of Vanino - Sovetsko-Gavanskiy transport-industrial hub is one of the main tasks of the transport complex of our region in the long term.
+This approach is also consistent with the Program for the Development of the Coal Industry in Russia for the period up to 2030.
+Let me remind you that it provides for the development of deposits in the Trans-Baikal and Khabarovsk Territories, the Irkutsk and Amur Regions, the Republic of Buryatia, South Yakutia, the Jewish Autonomous Region and Kuzbass, the construction of mining and processing plants and - which is very important for us - specialized port terminals in the ports of Vanino and Sovetskaya Harbor.
 All this will ensure the growth of coal exports to the APR countries.

 The projects are large, and they are implemented by serious investors.
 They, of course, will be interested in the possibilities of a free port, to the regime of which the Vanino municipal district has been classified from the second half of the year 2016.
 After all, for residents, it means tax privileges, and simplification of customs and visa procedures, and administrative preferences.

-But we are counting, and not without justification, that a smaller business will come here.
-The preliminary list of potential residents included 20 investors with an investment volume of more than 87 billion rubles.
+But we expect, and not without reason, that smaller businesses will also come here.
+The preliminary list of potential residents includes 20 investors with an investment volume of over 87 billion rubles.
 So, more than 70 percent of them are representatives of small and medium-sized businesses in various fields of activity: construction, fish processing, agriculture, transport.